vuics/hyag/README.md

 ---

-## 🙏 Acknowledgements

-Special thanks to **Hal Casteel** and **William McKinley** for their early ideas, feedback, and contributions.
-Their insights into intelligent systems and automation inspired much of what became HyperAgency.

----

 ## 🎯 Conclusion

 **HyperAgency is an evolving framework for building agentic, autonomous systems — and eventually, fully autonomous software companies.**